December 15, 2020

 It has been a tough year for strata corporations on the insurance front, and there is no indication in our data and investigations that insurance premiums will fall back to previous levels over the next 12 months.
 At Eli Report, we can objectively help current owners and strata councils understand how their budget and insurance policy compares to the overall market.

-As an owner or member of your strata council, obtain a free Eli Report by emailing us here.
+As an owner or member of your strata council, sign up here to obtain a free Eli Report.

 As a prospective buyer performing due diligence on a strata community, you can always get a free Eli Report from your realtor.